jcolag/entropy-arbitrage/2024-06-27-unification-part-1.md

  > Captain's log, stardate 45233.1.
 Our terraforming mission to Doraf One has been cancelled, and the *Enterprise* recalled to Starbase two-thirty-four.
 Fleet Admiral Brackett would not discuss the matter on subspace for reasons she said would soon be clear.

-One imagines that the admiral takes her name from [Leigh Brackett](https://en.wikipedia.org/wiki/Leigh_Brackett), whose name you probably don't know unless you have a specific interest in the history of women writing science fiction, but if you enjoyed **The Empire Strikes Back** more than the other two films in the trilogy, guess who set up a lot of the early drafts...
+One imagines that the admiral takes her name from {% wiki Leigh_Brackett|Leigh Brackett|en %}, whose name you probably don't know unless you have a specific interest in the history of women writing science fiction, but if you enjoyed **The Empire Strikes Back** more than the other two films in the trilogy, guess who set up a lot of the early drafts...

  > **BRACKETT**: Three weeks ago, one of our most celebrated Ambassadors, an advisor to Federation leaders for generations, disappeared.
 He left no word of his destination.
 Two days ago, intelligence reports placed him on Romulus and I assure you it was an unauthorized visit.
 Computer, initiate linkage between this terminal and starbase computer system alpha two nine.